ADVANTICS/documentation/charge-controllers/evcc_sleep.md

 - Setting `2C2 - SWITCHED_POWER` terminal high.
 - Plugging-in an active charger, as we detect the rise in voltage on the CP line.

+## Timings

+- Wake-up from power off (cold boot): ~30s before being available for charging.
+- Wake-up from sleep: < 1s, starting charge immediately.

+## Power requirements

+The controller should remain powered even when it sleeps.
+Otherwise it will loose its state and next time power is applied it will do a full boot.

+> [!NOTE]
+> Our charge controllers are designed to withstand harsh power off without damage to the internal
+> file system.
+The only penalty you incur when removing power during sleep is just longer boot time.

+In terms of power consumption, here are some rough measurements:

+- Power draw when awake and idle: ~1.9 W (~80 mA at 24 V)
+- Power draw when asleep: ~1.1 W (~47 mA at 24 V)

+## Other considerations

+When users are logged on the system (eg. by SSH), the sleep is prevented.
+Note also when there are no longer any user logged in, it will NOT go to sleep automatically.
+You will have to make the controller go through the